nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_multiprotocol/objects_multiprotocol.rst

 If your **ntnx-objects** is **not** of version 3.3.x or newer,

-- Update Objects Manager in LCM by running an inventory
+- Update Objects Manager to 3.3.x or newer in LCM by running an inventory
 - Deploy a new two node (1 node loadbalancer and 1 node worker) objects store **initials-objects** using the instructions here :ref:`objects_deploy`
 - Use the **initials-objects** as the the object store for the rest of the lab